 his speech, Mr. Henshaw signed the OSHA/National Safety Council Alliance.

-September 9, 2003: OSHA Updates (PPT*), Paula White, Director, Cooperative and State Programs, USDOL-OSHA,
+September 9, 2003: OSHA Updates (PPT*), Paula White, former-Director, Cooperative and State Programs, USDOL-OSHA,

 participated on a panel with other OSHA Directorate heads and updated the attendees on OSHA's cooperative programs, including Alliances, the Voluntary Protection Programs,

 Strategic Partnerships, the Safety and Health Achievement Recognition Program and Consultation.